YumYummity/virus-dropper/README.md

 Faster Installs (Make the installs faster, by downloading incredibly low-size files to more hidden locations to be launched.
 User just thinks main dropper is deleted)

-Better PersistentINSTALL

 Multiple file support (Technically possible and easy, but too lazy to do it)

 More AVs in AV.bat

-Partial C&C in Github (for file uploading and updating, Update.bat doesn't really work)

-Remove bluescreen (might not even be possible)

 Compiling to EXE with _IExpress_ without causing detection